GoogleCloudPlatform/software-delivery-workshop/labs/gke-progression/README.md

     [Go to Builds](https://console.cloud.google.com/cloud-build/builds)

-5. Review mulitple responses from the server
+5. Review multiple responses from the server

     Run the following command and note that 100% of the responses are showing the new response of Hello World v1.1